E. Patrick Johnson: Other work

-Johnson has served on tenure and promotion evaluations, completed administrative service for Northwestern and served as an associate editor for publications including Text & Performance Quarterly, Sexualities, Cultural Studies and Gay & Lesbian Quarterly.
+Johnson has served on tenure and promotion evaluations, completed administrative service for Northwestern, and served as an associate editor for publications including Text & Performance Quarterly, Sexualities, Cultural Studies, and Gay & Lesbian Quarterly.

-He is a member of several professional organizations including American Society for Theatre Research, American Studies Association, Association for Theatre in Higher Education, Cultural Studies Association, Mid America Theater Association, Modern Language Association, National Communication Association.
+He is a member of several professional organizations including the American Society for Theatre Research, American Studies Association, Association for Theatre in Higher Education, Cultural Studies Association, Mid America Theater Association, Modern Language Association, and National Communication Association.

-Johnson has also served as convener for academic conferences including Black Queer Studies in the Millennium Conference, Black Feminist Performance, Creative Ethnography and Black Arts International: Temporalities and Territories.
+Johnson has served as convener for academic conferences including Black Queer Studies in the Millennium Conference, Black Feminist Performance, Creative Ethnography, and Black Arts International: Temporalities and Territories.